bifurcationkit/BifurcationKit.jl/docs/src/simplebp.md

 ```

 !!! info "Note"
-    You should not need to call `computeNF1d` except if you want to have the full information about the branch point.
+    You should not need to call `computeNormalForm` except if you want to have the full information about the branch point.
 Indeed, the call in the next section do it internally.

 ## Automatic branch switching